Azure/azure-sdk-for-python/sdk/agrifood/azure-agrifood-farming/README.md

 ### Install the package

-Install the Azure Farmbeats client library for Python with [pip][pip]:
+Install the Azure FarmBeats client library for Python with [pip][pip]:

 ```bash
 pip install azure-agrifood-farming